Amended and Restated Articles of Incorporation of St. Johns Presbyterian Church of Jacksonville, Inc.

 An amendment to the Articles of Incorporation of this organization must first be proposed to the Session by any Member of the Church.
 The Session will determine whether the proposed amendment is of such merit that it should be proposed to the Congregation for approval, and may revise the proposed amendment as it deems appropriate.
 If the Session votes in favor of presenting the proposed amendment to be considered by the Congregation, the proposed amendment together with the Session’s recommendation concerning the proposal, shall be considered at a regular or special meeting of Congregation.
 Any amendment of these Articles of Incorporation which are approved by the Congregation shall be

 certified as such by the then serving Clerk of Session, and submitted on behalf of the Church to the

 Florida Division of Corporations.
 Amendment of any provision of these Articles which refers to a supermajority vote must be approved by the same supermajority vote of the Congregation.

 IN WITNESS of the foregoing, and in certification that these Amended and Restated

-Articles of Incorporation have been proposed by the Session, consistent with the requirements of previous Articles, Bylaws and Section 617.1002, Florida Statutes, the undersigned Clerk of Session has executed and certified these Amended and Restated Articles of Incorporation of St. Johns Presbyterian Church of Jacksonville, Inc. on the day of ________, 2022.
+Articles of Incorporation have been proposed by the Session, consistent with the requirements of previous Articles, Bylaws and Section 617.1002, Florida Statutes, the undersigned Clerk of Session has executed and certified these Amended and Restated Articles of Incorporation of St. Johns Presbyterian Church of Jacksonville, Inc. on the 14 day of March, 2023.